OpenWIS/openwis-documentation/_minutes/2018-01-11-OpenWIS-Technical-Committee-2018-Jan.md

         2. NM - The pilot we are building has a Local Data Sharing Hub (LDSH), where the data sets are initially published by the data owner; a Regional Data Sharing Hub (RDSH), which collates data sets from the LDSHs; and an Authoritative WIS Catalogue (AWISC), which is where official WIS data sets are registered.
         3. NM - The LDSH collects local measurements.
 It connects to the RDSH to create message queues.
 Users of the data sets can subscribe to the queues at the RDSH.
         4. NM - When the data set is deployed at the LDSH a web page is automatically created that contains structured metadata for search engine crawlers such as Google and Yahoo! etc.
-        5. NM - The AWISC is also a search engine that indexes the RDSHs only and gives a richer search experience than Google etc, because it understands the RDSH metadata.
+        5. NM - The AWISC is also a search engine that indexes the LDSHs only and gives a richer search experience than Google etc, because it understands the LDSH metadata.
         6. NM - The goal is to have the demo ready about 2 weeks before the TECO meeting.
         7. NM - We have created mock-ups, more than mock-ups really, with routing and other processing included, to demo what we are building.
         8. GT - So I will first show the LDSH (demo via shared screen).